craftcms/docs/docs/commerce/1.x/docs/country-model.md

 # Country Model
-CountryModels's have the following attributes and methods:
+CountryModels objects have the following attributes and methods:

 # Attributes